Pain Medicines for Diabetic NeuropathySkip to the navigation

 - Capsaicin cream.
 Capsaicin is a substance contained in cayenne peppers.
 Although it may not provide complete pain relief, it may help relieve minor pain in some people.
 Capsaicin cream is applied directly to the skin over the painful area.

-- Narcotic pain relievers such as oxycodone, which may reduce moderate to severe pain from diabetic neuropathy.
-But narcotics are usually only given to people who do not have a personal or family history of addiction.
-Narcotics may also cause side effects that could make symptoms of autonomic neuropathy worse.
-So narcotics are not often the first type of medicine tried for symptoms of diabetic neuropathy.
+- Opioid pain relievers such as oxycodone, which may reduce moderate to severe pain from diabetic neuropathy.
+But opioids are usually only given to people who do not have a personal or family history of addiction.
+Opioids may also cause side effects that could make symptoms of autonomic neuropathy worse.
+So opioids are not often the first type of medicine tried for symptoms of diabetic neuropathy.

 If you begin taking an antidepressant or an anticonvulsant medicine for pain, it may take several weeks to see whether it is working.
 The dose may have to be adjusted more than once to find the best balance between pain relief and medicine side effects.